 To say that I am grateful is an understatement.

-After a back injury at the age of 17, years of competitive sports, and a 60-pound weight gain with my pregnancy with twins, my back was in need of some serious TLC come the age of 45.
+After a back injury at the age of 17, years of competitive sports, and a 60-pound weight gain with my twin pregnancy, my back was in need of some serious TLC come the age of 45.

-I had done all the “right things” leading up to this–chiropractic care, deep tissue massages, physical therapy, acupuncture, rest, ice, heat, and a prayer that the pain would go away.
-Sometimes it would.
-Most of the time I just dealt with it, brushed it off as part of my evolving reality in this thing called life and hoped for a better, more pain-free tomorrow–and always the ability to continue my active lifestyle.
+I had done all the “right things” leading up to this: chiropractic care, deep tissue massage, physical therapy, acupuncture, rest, ice, heat, and a prayer that the pain would go away.
+Sometimes it would, most of the time I just dealt with it, brushed it off as part of my evolving reality in this thing called life and hoped for a better, more pain-free tomorrow–and always the ability to continue my active lifestyle.

 No Guts, No Glory

 The whole “no guts, no glory” mentality has carried me through my life and in my physical prowess I have found the stronger, never-give-up, courageous parts of myself.

 This time, however, was different.

 During my afternoon hot yoga practice at our home in San Miguel, I felt a searing pain down the left side of my body, never imagining that I had just herniated two of my discs.
 Collapsing to the floor, I called out to my husband Frank in agonizing pain, knowing right then and there that there was no amount of strong will nor determination that was going to get me back up on my feet.
 Trust me I tried.